 - Learning Communities sponsored workshops during the fall and spring in-service days where ideas for new learning communities were developed.

 - Promotional flyers developed for the entire year as well as for each term.Marketing to Students

 - With the assistance of Roka Walsh, the Learning Communities Website is being overhauled to become more user-friendly and to provide more information for students and faculty.

 - Over the summer of 2001 a large banner was produced that was used throughout the school year at public events.

 - In September, during student orientation and registration, Learning Communities faculty volunteered to run an information booth over a five-day period of time.
 This year we plan to participate in EOAR as well.

 - On February 20, 2002 representatives of Learning Communities met with prospective students at LCC Night.

 - Learning Communities faculty continued their tradition of producing attractive flyers for their courses.

-- Learning Community Project Team met monthly throughout the year and kept in constant contact via e-mail.
+- The Learning Community Project Team met monthly throughout the year and kept in constant contact via e-mail.